tnclark8012/Power-BI-Desktop-Query-Extensions/CONTRIBUTING.md

                 "Failure output")
 ]
 ~~~~
+To run your test, simply click on the TestResults step

 ## Do - Alphabetize your test and function
 Keeping function and test declarations alphabetical allows users and contributors to quickly find functions